snonux/foo.zone/gemfeed/2023-04-09-algorithms-and-data-structures-in-golang-part-1.md

 [2023-04-09 Algorithms and Data Structures in Go - Part 1 (You are currently reading this)](./2023-04-09-algorithms-and-data-structures-in-golang-part-1.md)

 This post is about setting up some basic data structures and methods for this blog series.
 I promise, everything will be easy to follow in this post.
+It will become more interesting later in this series.

 ## Type constraints